NathanCheshire/Cyder/README.md

 ## Usage

-Since this is a gradle project, you can simply fork this project via it's GitHub url and run it using your favorite Java IDE (Eclipse, IntelliJ, NetBeans, etc.).
-If you don't download an official release/build and fork the project, you'll need to change a couple properties to allow the project ot start.
+Since this is a Gradle project, you can simply fork this project via it's GitHub url and run it using your favorite Java IDE (Eclipse, IntelliJ, NetBeans, etc.).
+If you don't download an official release/build and instead fork the project, you'll need to change a couple properties to allow Cyder to start.
 First, you'll need to change the released key/value pair in Sys.json.
-Second, you'll need to make sure that you're running either Windows or a Linux distribution.
-The program is not intended for OSX based systems and will exit upon starting should a user attempt to start Cyder on OSX.
+Second, you'll need to make sure that you're running either Windows or a Linux distribution as your top-level operating system.
+Cyder is currently not intended for OS X based systems and will exit upon an attempted launch should a user attempt to start Cyder on an OS X system.

 ## Pull Requests